Menu

 Polyethylene and polypropylene products containing masterbatches such as d2w can be safely recycled at no extra cost into short-life and long-life products without separation from ordinary PE and PP.

 In the last 15 years, enough masterbatch has been sold by Symphony Environmental alone to make more than 2.1 million tonnes of biodegradable products from polyethylene and polypropylene.
-We know that d2w products have been successfully recycled around the world, and in those 15 years we have heard no reports of any difficulty encountered.
+We know that these products have been successfully recycled around the world, and in those 15 years we have heard no reports of any difficulty encountered.
 Our experience is entirely consistent with the specialist reports mentioned above, that d2w plastic can be safely recycled without separation from conventional plastic.

 Eco II Manufacturing Inc, one of the largest manufacturers of garbage bags in Canada, say “We include oxo-biodegradable LDPE in the feedstock for recycled material which we use for both oxo-biodegradable and conventional plastic bags, and we have never had any problems in the recycling or manufacturing processes, nor have we received any complaints of premature degradation of the conventional or oxo-bio garbage bags.”